SynergyKit/synergykit-sdk-ios/DOCUMENTATION.md

 ```

 ### Add platform to user
-Platforms are useful for pairing individual mobile devices or web applications to the user via registration ID.
-After assignment platform to the user you will be able to send push notifications to the device or application.
+Platforms are useful for pairing individual mobile devices or web applications with a user via registration ID.
+Once a platform is assigned to a user, you are able to send push notifications to the device or application.

-**Before you start working** with platforms of user is needed to login first.
+You can work with user’s platforms after a user has logged in.
 After successful login SDK receives sessionToken for authentication of user.
 Token is held by the SDK and is automatically inserted into the Headers.

 | Parameter | Type | Notes | |
 |:-|:-|:-|:-:|